AlticeLabsProjects/kyoto/README.md

 It has its own fully-featured protocol based on HTTP and a simpler binary protocol for even better performance.
 The HTTP protocol isn't hard to use directly, but you can also find client libraries for multiple programming languages in the wild[1].

-It also supports the [memcached](http://www.memcached.org/) protocol an can be used as a drop-in replacement for _memcached_ in scenarios where you need replication or persistent/larger-than-memory storing capabilities[2].
+It also supports the [memcached](http://www.memcached.org/) protocol and can be used as a drop-in replacement for _memcached_ in scenarios where you need replication or persistent/larger-than-memory storing capabilities[2].

   * http://fallabs.com/kyototycoon/
   * http://fallabs.com/kyotocabinet/